pzxie/wohoox/packages/wohoox/README.md

 )
 ```

-## Notes
+## Notice

-- Use strict mode if possible(use actions to modify state).
+- Use strict mode if possible(use actions to modify state)
-- Type data of Set will not be proxy for its child item。If you want to rerender when changed the child items properties, you can：
+- Type data of Set will not be proxy for its child item.
+If you want to rerender when changed the child items properties, you can：
   - Delete the last item of Set and add it into Set again
   - Or set options `proxySetDeep: true`